Ovulation induction: Repeat cycles

 Ovulation induction can be repeated every menstrual cycle.
 For clomifene, the dosage may be increased by 50-mg increments in subsequent cycles until ovulation is achieved.
 However, at a dosage of 200 mg, further increments are unlikely to increase pregnancy chances.

 It is not recommended by the manufacturer of clomifene to use it for more than 6 consecutive cycles.
-In women with anovulation, 7 - 12 attempted cycles of pituitary feedback regimens (as evidenced by clomifene citrate) are recommended before switching to gonadotrophins, since the latter ones are more expensive and less easy to control.
+In women with anovulation, 7–12 attempted cycles of pituitary feedback regimens (as evidenced by clomifene citrate) are recommended before switching to gonadotrophins, since the latter ones are more expensive and less easy to control.

 It is no longer recommended to perform an ultrasound examination to exclude any significant residual ovarian enlargement before each new treatment cycle.

 Risks and side effects

 Ultrasound and regular hormone checks mitigate risks throughout the process.
 However, there are still some risks with the procedure.

-Ovarian hyperstimulation syndrome occurs in 5-10% of cases.
+Ovarian hyperstimulation syndrome occurs in 5–10% of cases.
 Symptoms depend on whether the case is mild, moderate, or severe, and can range from bloating and nausea, through to shortness of breathe, pleural effusion, and excessive weight gain (more than 2 pounds per day).

 Multiple pregnancy

 There is also the risk that more than one egg is produced, leading to twins or triplets.
 Women with polycystic ovary syndrome may be particularly at risk.
-Multiple pregnancy occurs in approximately 15-20% of cases following cycles induced with gonadotrophins such as human menopausal gonadotropin and follicle-stimulating hormone.
+Multiple pregnancy occurs in approximately 15–20% of cases following cycles induced with gonadotrophins such as human menopausal gonadotropin and follicle-stimulating hormone.
 The risks associated with multiple pregnancy are much higher than singleton pregnancy; incidence of perinatal death is seven times higher in triplet births and five times higher in twin births than the risks associated with a singleton pregnancy.
 It is therefore important to adapt the treatment to each individual patient.
 If more than one or two ovulatory follicles are detected on ultrasonography, sexual abstinence is recommended.

-Lifestyle and/or surgical measures

-Lifestyle and/or surgical measures to achieve ovulation induction mainly include: